-If you’re looking for a mattress that’s low in VOCs and other chemicals, you might want to consider a CertiPUR-US certified foam mattress.
+If you’re looking for a mattress that’s low in VOCs (volatile organic compounds) and other chemicals, you might want to consider a CertiPUR-US certified foam or certified memory foam mattress.

 CertiPUR-US refers to a certification process that allows consumers to purchase foam products, such as memory foam mattresses, furniture, and home furnishings that contain flexible polyurethane foam that has been tested and certified for the following characteristics.

 - Made with no heavy metals (including mercury and lead)